clarenceb/vscode-copilot-demo/TASKS.md

 });
 ```

-Run the Jest tests again and they should pass.
+Run the Jest tests again and they should now pass.

 ### TASK-DEV-2: Use a better system prompt to parse the conversation by loading the improved prompt from a file

-Update the TASK-DEV-2 test case from `xit` to `it` so that it runs - it should fail.
+Update the **TASK-DEV-2** test case from `xit` to `it` so that it runs - it should fail.

 ```typescript
 xit('should be aware of the context of what is being said to properly identify the roles', async () => {